-Discussion ensued between staff and Committee Members regarding addressing segments that do not allow for a standard street sweeper; modifications to contract language; frequency of cleaning; staff agreement to provide additional information; information provided by the public; the process to resolve signal issues; safety concerns; timing and physical changes; work with Transportation before the project is considered done; concern with timeliness of addressing safety issues; punch list items vs. City response to safety items; supporting efforts to make things move as smoothly as possible; and safety concerns with the bike lights not working properly.
+Discussion ensued between staff and Committee Members regarding addressing segments that do not allow for a standard street sweeper; modifications to contract language; frequency additional staff agreement provide of cleaning; to information; information provided by the public; the process resolve signal issues; safety concerns; timing to and physical changes; work with Transportation before the project is considered done; concern with timeliness of addressing safety issues; punch list items vs. City response to safety items; supporting efforts to make things move as smoothly as possible; and safety concerns with the bike lights not working properly.